 60 Minute Window

-Athletes are required to provide a “60-minute window” every day (including days when they are not training and days when they are traveling) where they will be available for testing.
+Athletes in the ITP are required to provide a “60-minute window” every day (including days when they are not training and days when they are traveling) where they will be available for testing.
 Athletes must be accessible during the entire “60-minute window”.

 The “60-minute window” must be provided between the times of 6:00am and 11:00pm, does not need to be the same hour or location each day, and may be at the pool during training.